QuadSpinner/Gaea-Docs/source/Guide/0-Getting Started/1-Interface/2-Toolbox.md

 ---

 ## Toolbox
-The handy Toolbox sits inside the graph, giving you quick drag-drop access to all nodes, along with favorites and search.
+The handy Toolbox sits inside the graph, giving you quick drag-drop access to all nodes.
 You can use the shortcut `TAB` while in the graph to quickly access the search function, which appears as a popup next to your mouse cursor.

 ## Search
 Pressing `TAB` will show the Search popup.
 You can press `TAB` and start typing to get results.
 Pressing `Ctrl` + `1` through `9` will activate one of the first nine nodes in the search results.